|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Windows Server 2008 R2 on your own server or an EC2 instance in a VPC
+Windows Server 2008 R2 on your own network, or on an EC2 instance in a VPC

 A customer gateway that specifies the IP address of the Windows Server 2008 R2 server

-The IP address must be static and can't be behind a device performing NAT; if your customer gateway is an EC2 instance, you can use an Elastic IP address.
+The IP address must be static and can't be behind a device performing NAT; if your customer gateway is a Windows server instance, you can use an Elastic IP address.

-An entry in the main route table for your VPC with the virtual gateway as the target and the server's network as the destination
+Add a route to your subnet's route table with the virtual private gateway as the target, and the Windows server's network (CIDR range) as the destination.

-If your customer gateway is an EC2 instance in a VPC, its security group needs outbound custom protocol rules that allow the following IPsec traffic: IP protocol 50, IP protocol 51, and UDP 500
+If your customer gateway is a Windows server instance in a VPC, its security group requires the following outbound custom protocol rules for IPsec traffic: IP protocol 50, IP protocol 51, and UDP 500.
+By default, a security group allows all outbound traffic, so this step is only required if the security group's outbound rules have been modified from their original state.

 Right-click the Citrix network adapter, and then click Properties.